mguldberg/react-memory-game/README.md

 # REACT based Memory Game

 ## About
-A fun game where you need to try and pick through the images as they suffle and not pick the same image 2 times!
+A fun game where you need to try and pick through the images as they shuffle after each click.

+Try to not pick the same image 2 times....all the way to up 12!

 ## Features
 * Top right corner...set the 12 memory tiles to the topic of your choice!
 It will do a giphy search for images that match that topic and your game will take on a completely different feel.